Advantages and Disadvantages of Integrated Pest Management

 By using a combination of methods that are less harmful to the environment, such as biological control and cultural control, IPM can help to preserve natural resources and protect the environment in the long-term.

 The use of pesticides may eradicate more than just the targeted pest population.
 There is a risk that non-target organisms are also affected, which can result in species loss.
-Integrated pest management, on the hand, eradicates pests while maintaining the balance of the ecosystem and supporting biodiversity [6].
+For instance, studies in European agroecosystems found that heavy pesticide use decreased beneficial insect populations, such as pollinators and natural pest predators, by up to 50%.

 Integrated pest management is more efficient than traditional pest control methods because it targets the root cause of the pest problem and addresses it in a way that is long-lasting and effective.
 This means that pest problems are likely to be controlled more effectively, which can save time, money, and resources in the long term.